pantheon-systems/documentation/source/docs/articles/wordpress/wordpress-development-versions.md

 tags:
   - code
 ---
 Pantheon provides [one-click updates](/docs/articles/sites/code/applying-upstream-updates/) for WordPress core within the Site Dashboard for officially launched versions once they have been merged into our [upstream](https://github.com/pantheon-systems/WordPress).
-You can test development versions of WordPress by updating through the WordPress dashboard or via Git.
+You can test development versions of WordPress by updating through the WordPress Dashboard or via Git.

 <div class="alert alert-danger">
 <h4>Warning</h4>